aorith/aorith.github.io/content/posts/secrets-sops.md

 password = <sensitive>
 ```

-Terraform is smart enough to notice that the output and the **state** will contain sensitive data and takes measures to avoid leaking it.
+Terraform is smart enough to notice that the output and the _state_ contains sensitive data and takes measures to avoid leaking it.

-We can peek at the Terraform `state` to confirm that the password really is there.
+We can peek at the Terraform _state_ to confirm that the password really is there.

 ```sh
 $ strings terraform.tfstate | grep -Eo '"password": ".*"'